arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	 To trigger a notification, the alert must meet the condition settings.
 Inside the **condition** property for this example, you are configuring the following values:

-	 - **odata.type**: This condition use a **ThresholdRuleCondition** which requires a value to meet the condition.
+	 - **odata.type**: This condition uses a **ThresholdRuleCondition** which requires a value to meet the condition.
 	 - **dataSource**: Inside this property you have 3 more properties to configure.
 The **metricName** is the type of metric that the alert will be watching.
 In this case you are using **Requests** but you can choose a different one.
 For example, to listen for HTTP 500 error codes, you need to set the **metricName** value to **Http5xx**.
 Additionally, you need to set the **resourceUri** which will identify the Website that the alert is currently watching.
 	 - **threshold**: This value is related to the **metricName** you specified.
 In this example, we are using a value of 2000 for the **Requests** metric.
 	 - **windowSize**: This property indicates the time span to monitor the metric data specified in the **dataSource** property.
-In this code block, you are using a period of time of 15 minutes.
+In this code block, you are using a time frame of 15 minutes.

 4. Now that you have the alert condition set, you need to set an **action**.
 You can configure the alert to send an email to the service administrator and co-admins, including additional emails if you want.
 To do this, add the following highlighted code block to the resource.